Naruto: Shippuden season 12

-The episodes for the twelfth season of the anime series Naruto: Shippuden are based on Part II for Masashi Kishimoto's manga series.
+The episodes for the twelfth season of the anime series Naruto: Shippuden are based on Part II of Masashi Kishimoto's manga series.
 It was directed by Hayato Date, and produced by Pierrot and TV Tokyo.
-The season follows Naruto Uzumaki controlling the power of the Nine-Tails with the help of Killer Bee at the start of the Fourth Shinobi World War, episodes 257 to 260 being a recap of the events of the Part I storyline.
+The season follows Naruto Uzumaki controlling the power of the Nine-Tails's chakra with the help of Killer Bee at the start of the Fourth Shinobi World War, episodes 257 to 260 being a recap of events from the Part I storyline.
 The season aired from January to August 2012.

 The English dub of the season aired for Neon Alley on May 24, 2014 to January 3, 2015.
 The season would make its English television debut on Adult Swim's Toonami programming block and premiere from March 31 to November 17, 2019.